 7.1.3 We can disclose it if we have a legal obligation to do so, or in order to protect other people”s property, safety or rights.

 7.1.4 We can exchange information with others to protect against fraud or credit risks.

-7.2 We use third party software to manage our customer relations, including CRM software, the in-app Intercom Messenger, email delivery software and accounting software.
-We only store data you have provided and contact you have with Nimbus.
-All of our providers have given us a GDPR compliance statement and any data held within these systems is covered by your rights to know what we hold and amend or delete it.
-Any request to invoke these rights for any Nimbus data will include third party processor data as well.
+7.2 We use third-party software to manage our customer relations, including CRM software, the in-app Intercom Messenger, email delivery software and accounting software.
+We only store the data you have provided and the contact you have with Nimbus.
+All of our providers have given us a GDPR compliance statement, and any data held within these systems is covered by your rights to know what we hold and amend or delete it.
+Any request to invoke these rights for any Nimbus data will include third-party processor data as well.

 7.3 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under UK GDPR and the law.
 Any third party that we share data with will not be permitted to use it for any other purpose than fulfilling their contract with us.